-Open File Extension BIN
+Open BIN File

 File extension BIN is most commonly associated with a binary encoded file, and is a widely used format on several platforms including Windows, Mac, UNIX and Linux.